UKDynasty/ukdynasty.github.io/_posts/2017-01-03-rookie-draft-order.md

 **Pick 11:** COVENTRY EAGLES (2nd: Pythons)
 **Pick 12:** GATESHEAD SPARTANS (2nd: Pythons)

-See all pick trades in the usual place: http://bit.do/UKDynastyLeagueFutureDraftPickTrades
+See all pick trades in the usual place, on [Google Sheets](http://bit.do/UKDynastyLeagueFutureDraftPickTrades), or the [Trades](/trades) page for all trades including those not involving picks.